CouchCMS/Documentation/src/contents/concepts/databound-forms.md

 require_once( K_COUCH_DIR.'addons/cart/session.php' );
 ```

-<p class="notice">**NOTE:** Beginning with 1.4, new installations will find a file named 'kfunctions.example.php' in the addon folder.
+**NOTE:** Beginning with 1.4, new installations will find a file named 'kfunctions.example.php' in the addon folder.
 This is to prevent future upgrades from overwriting your changes.
-Please rename this file to 'kfunctions.php' and uncomment the mentioned line from it.</p>
+Please rename this file to 'kfunctions.php' and uncomment the mentioned line from it. {.notice}

 With the required modules enabled, we can finally begin.